alpiepho/scoreboard_tn2/README.md

 - fix settings landscape keyboard
 - More fonts
-- Move fonts to another dialog?
-- Move timestamps to another dialog?
 - Idea: Tie into time markers for associated YouTube/Other video
 - Fix more Lighthouse issues (might be in Flutter)
 - Fix top bar (but it does show time etc)